 TBR [to be read] is a semi-regular, invitation-only interview series with authors of newly released/forthcoming, interesting books who will tell us about their new work as well as offer tips on writing, stories about the publishing biz, and from time to time, a recipe!

-Which story did you most enjoy writing?
+Which poem/s did you most enjoy writing?
 Why?
-And, which story gave you the most trouble, and why?

 Tell us a bit about the highs and lows of your book’s road to publication.